openvinotoolkit/nncf/beta/examples/tensorflow/segmentation/README.md

 We can run the sample after data preparation.
 For this follow these steps:
 - If you did not install the package, add the repository root folder to the `PYTHONPATH` environment variable.
 - Go to the `examples/tensorflow/segmentation` folder.
-- Download the pre-trained weights in H5 format and provide the path to them using `--weights` flag.
+- Download the pre-trained weights in checkpoint format and provide the path to them using `--weights` flag.
 The link to the archive with pre-trained weights can be found in the `TensorFlow checkpoint` column of the [results](#results) table.
 Select the checkpoint corresponding to the `None` compression algorithm, which includes the pre-trained weights for the FP32 model, without applying any compression algorithms.